California to drop social distancing requirements in June

 California’s top health official says the state no longer will require social distancing and will allow full capacity for businesses when the state reopens on June 15

-SACRAMENTO, Calif. -- California’s top health official said Friday that the state no longer will require social distancing and will allow full capacity for businesses when the state reopens on June 15.
+SACRAMENTO, Calif. -- California no longer will require social distancing and will allow full capacity for businesses when the state reopens on June 15, the state's top health official said Friday.

 State health director Dr. Mark Ghaly said that dramatically lower virus cases and increasing vaccinations mean it’s safe for the state to remove nearly all restrictions next month.

+That won't mean an abrupt end to wearing masks, he said, but it will mean the state will adjust its guidelines to correspond to national guidelines.

+Officials already announced this week that they would wait until mid-June to follow the U.S. Centers for Disease Control and Prevention new mask guidelines that say it’s safe for fully vaccinated people to skip face coverings and social distancing in virtually all situations.
+The federal guidelines state that everyone should still wear masks in crowded indoor locations such as airplanes, buses, hospitals and prisons.

-“We will continue to have some masking," but in conformance with national guidelines, Ghaly said.
-California’s workforce regulators are separately developing safety rules that will continue to apply to employers, he noted.
+California’s workforce regulators are separately developing safety rules that will continue to apply to employers, Ghaly said.

+“We have weathered the storm and I am hopeful that this finally signals our return to normalcy,” said Los Angeles County Supervisor Kathryn Barger.

+The more than three weeks of lead time before the changes go into effect “will provide ample time for our businesses, organizations and residents to prepare for these changes," Barger said.

 The state will require vaccine verification or negative test results for indoor events with more than 5,000 attendees, but Ghaly said that can be “by self-attestation” with details to come from health officials on how that process will work.

-He said California plans to follow U.S. Centers for Disease Control and Prevention guidelines on wearing masks and traveling domestically and overseas.
+He said California also plans to follow federal CDC guidelines on traveling domestically and overseas.

 That means no more discouraging travel unless there are certain countries where visiting is not advised, and no more voluntary quarantines when people return to California.